abcboy101/notes/LGPE/README.md

 Like in Pokémon GO, making a Nice, Great, or Excellent Throw causes the corresponding text to be displayed.
 Even in the international Japanese and Chinese versions, this text is still written in English, as it's typically acceptable to leave terms like these untranslated in video games.

-For the mainland Chinese version, these graphics are replaced with ones localized to simplified Chinese.
+For the Chinese version, these graphics are replaced with ones localized to simplified Chinese.

 <table>
 <tr>